Personal Injury Glossary with Definitions

 Criminal Cases

 Criminal are different than civil cases.
-Criminal cases are about crimes and a claim by the state that a law has been violated.
+Criminal cases are about crimes and a charge by the state that a law has been violated.
 Criminal cases can be viewed as a prosecutor charging a criminal defendant with a crime.
 The standard of proof in most criminal cases is “beyond a reasonable doubt”.

 Damages